Neural-network analysis of Parton Distribution Functions from Ioffe-time pseudodistributions

-where $\mathcal{O}\lp z_i \rp $ denotes the measured lattice observable and $\mathcal{O}^{\text{th}}\lp z_i, \theta \rp$ is the corresponding theoretical prediction, expressed using the matching coefficients of Eqs.~\eqref{eq:ReC}, \eqref{eq:ImC} and the parameterized parton distribution of Eq.~\eqref{eq:NN}.
-The implementation of the convolution entering Eqs.~\eqref{eq:Reppdf},~\eqref{eq:Imppdf} is performed by means of FastKernel tables, introduced and validated in Refs. \cite{Ball:2010de,Bertone:2016lga} in the context of global QCD fits, and currently used within the {\tt NNPDF} code to obtain all the required theoretical predictions in a global fit.
-The covariance matrix entering Eq.~\eqref{eq::chi2} describes the distribution of the data, and takes into account the statistical and systematic uncertainties and their correlations.
-It enters both the definition of the $\chi^2$ and the generation of Monte Carlo replicas \cite{Ball:2014uwa}, being therefore important for both the central value of the fit and the final PDFs error.
+The covariance matrix defined in Eq.~\eqref{eq:covariance} enters both the definition of the $\chi^2$ and the generation of Monte Carlo replicas \cite{Ball:2014uwa}, being therefore important for both the central value of the fit and the final PDFs error.
 A solid knowledge of the covariance matrix is therefore an essential ingredient to get reliable results.
 The minimization of the $\chi^2$ is performed numerically: different algorithms can be implemented, here the CMA algorithm \cite{DBLP:journals/corr/Hansen16a} is used, employing a cross-validation technique to avoid overfitting.
 The specific code used in the present work is the one employed for the production of the PDFs set NNPDF31 \cite{Ball:2017nwa}, together with the {\tt ReportEngine} software \cite{zahari_kassabov_2019_2571601}.

 The {\tt NNPDF } methodology has been used to produce PDF sets for many years now, and provides a flexible environment within which it has been possible to fit more than 4000 experimental points, coming from a variety of different high energy processes in different kinematic ranges \cite{Ball:2017nwa, Ball:2014uwa}.
 Therefore it represents a reliable framework which can be used to study and analyze the available lattice data, to assess how well these are able to constrain the PDFs and to compare lattice results with those coming from standard PDF sets.
 It is important to emphasise once again that in this analysis, once the FastKernel tables have been generated, the lattice data are treated exactly on the same footing as any other data, viz. the exact same methodology and code are used for fitting experimental and lattice data.